 In addition, staff should understand that, under the Sexual Offences Act 2003, it is an offence for a person over the age of 18 to have a sexual relationship with a person under the age of 18, where that person is in a position of trust, even if the relationship is consensual.
 This means that any sexual activity between a member of the school staff and a pupil under 18 may be a criminal offence, even if that pupil is over the age of consent.

-The school's Staff Behaviour Policy/Code of Conduct sets out our expectations of staff and available to all staff members.
+The school's Staff Code of Conduct sets out the expectations of the staff and is clearly stated in the Staff Handbook issued to staff annually.